wso2/k8s-api-operator/scenarios/scenario-20/README.md

 #### 2.1.
 Deploy sample

-- Navigate to `scenarios/scenario-19` directory and deploy the sample backend service using the following command.
+- Navigate to `scenarios/scenario-20` directory and deploy the sample backend service using the following command.
-    ```
+    ```sh
     >> apictl apply -f products-privatejet.yaml

     Output: